rtuszik/homebridge-vzug/README.md

 # WIP - NOT WORKING

+This Plugin is a work in progress and is currently not functional.

 # Homebridge V-ZUG Plugin

 This Homebridge plugin integrates V-ZUG appliances into Apple HomeKit using unofficial REST API.